 CMS has developed, with the assistance of the Centers for Disease Control and Prevention (CDC), a comprehensive survey tool to assist surveyors in evaluating the infection control practices of an ASC.
-The tool may be found at Exhibit 351.
+The tool may be found at Exhibit 351 of the State Operations Manual.
 One surveyor must be assigned to complete this tool during the survey, but all surveyors should be alert to breaches of standard infection control practices and share such observations with the surveyor completing the tool.
 The tool utilizes a combination of direct observations and interviews to document the ASC's infection control practices.